Extra pearls in graph theory: Euler's formula

 Moreover, if all regions of $G$ are simple, then \begin{enumerate}[(a)] \item we have equality in \ref{G'=<G} and \item all regions of $G'$ are simple as well. \end{enumerate}

 \end{thm}

 \parit{Proof.} Since $G'$ is connected, one of the ends of $e$ belongs to $G$.
 Denote by $R$ the region of $G$ that contains $e$.

 If the other end of $e$ is not in $G$, then $e$ does not divide its region.
 In this case $G'$ has an extra vertex and an extra edge, and the number of regions did not change; that is, $p'=p+1$, $q'=q+1$, and $r'=r$.
-Therefore
+Therefore,

-If the other end of $e$ is in $G$, then $e$ may divide $R$ in two regions or may not divide it.
+If the other end of $e$ is in $G$, then $e$ may divide $R$ into two regions or may not divide it.
 According to Claim~\ref{clm:cut}, the latter may happen only if $R$ is not simple.
-Note that after adding $e$, the number of vertexes did not change.
+Note that after adding $e$, the number of vertices did not change.
 That is, $p'=p$, $q'=q+1$, $r'\le r+1$ and the equality holds if $R$ is simple.
-Therefore
+Therefore,

 and the equality holds if $R$ is simple.

 According to Claim~\ref{clm:cut}, if $R$ is simple, then the region(s) of $G'$ that correspond to $R$ are simple as well.
 The rest of the regions did not change.
 Hence \ref{lem:euler:simple} follows. \qeds